Last update 3mE information: Monday, 29 November 2021 | 9.00 am

-Up-to-date information about measures taken by the Faculty of Mechanical, Maritime and Materials Engineering (3mE) against the spread of coronavirus COVID-19.
+Up-to-date information on the measures taken by the Faculty of Mechanical Engineering, Maritime Engineering & Engineering Materials Science (3mE) against the spread of the Coronavirus Covid-19.

 Access 3mE building